conqp/amd-sfh-hid-dkms/README.rst

 table matching if the PCI driver was loaded successfully.
 It determines the HID devices to be created on startup using the connected sensors bitmask retrieved by invoking the respective function of the PCI driver.
-On some systems the firmware does not provide the information about sensors connected to the SFH device.
-In this case, the detected sensors can be manually overridden by setting the driver's module parameter `sensor_mask=<int>`.

 PCI device driver (`amd-sfh-pci`)
 ---------------------------------